My name is Ilkka, I’ve born 1981 and I love traveling, flying, and photographing.

 Anyway, by documenting my trips, my goal is to encourage others with health and/or mobility issues to travel and see the world.

 In the beginning of February 2020 I also got the checkup lab results regarding my Lyme’s disease and everything related to it.
 The labs were good, because of the 16 most important results, only 4 were significantly bad.
 In the initial labs 3 months backwards, there were 11 bad rows in the 16 results.

 So the antibiotics are working, I can actually see some progress in my symptoms, and now it’s time to see how well can I get my heath back.
 Of the 10+ symptoms the most are still there, but one of the worst ones — the intensive burning sensation inside my head — is almost totally gone when I try to do some coding / work-related things!
 So maybe some hope in there..

 In my lifetime I’ve been on over 200 flights, and the aviation enthusiastic in me is kind of keeping books of things.
-Not so detailed as the hard core aviators do, but here we go.
+I still want to have these models and countries experienced.

 - Airbus A380